 Lighting can create a particular atmosphere and give your event a professional look & feel.
-As a technical production company, Unlimited Productions is always looking to work together with other creatives in order to deliver a 360° experience design.
-Our in-house lighting designer, Bert Kelchtermans shares his view on some projects where we worked closely together with Live Legends.
-Bert Kelchtermans also shares his overall tips.
-To make sure your event lighting creates the impact that you’re looking for.
+Our in-house lighting designer, Bert Kelchtermans, shares his tips to make sure your event lighting creates the impact that you’re looking for

 8 tips from light designer Bert Kelchtermans: